Mississippi State vs. Memphis NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 78, is 14.0 points above Saturday's over/under.
+- The two teams combine to score 78 points per game, 14.0 more than the total in this contest.

-- This contest's total is 8.5 points above the 55.5 these two squads combine to allow per game this season.
+- These two squads combine to surrender 55.5 points per game, 8.5 fewer than this contest's over/under.

-- The Bulldogs and their opponents score an average of 54.5 points per game, 9.5 fewer than Saturday's total.
+- Bulldogs games have an average total of 54.0 points this season, 10.0 fewer than Saturday's over/under.

-- The 64-point over/under for this game is 0.5 points below the 64.5 points per game average total in Tigers games this season.
+- The 64.5 PPG average total in Tigers games this season is 0.5 points more than this game's over/under.

 Mississippi State Stats and Trends